NuanBaobao/NuanBaobao.github.io/_pages/about.md

 Hi！I am a first year Master student at University of Electronic Science and Technology of China.
 My advisor is <a href='https://scholar.google.com/citations?user=-kSTt40AAAAJ&hl=zh-CN'>Shuhang Gu</a>.
 I received the B.S. degree from the ShangDong University in 2023.

 My research interest is BEV perception, mage/video generation and so on.
+My Google Scholar is <a href='https://scholar.google.com/citations?hl=zh-CN&user=tyYxiXoAAAAJ'>Jinhua Zhang</a>.

 **If you have any suggestions for cooperation in these filed, please feel free to contact me.**